-The following criteria provide guidance to the Planning Commission for the evaluation of Professional Office development:
+The following criteria provide guidance to the Planning Staff and the Planning Commission for the evaluation of Professional Office development:

-- Planned development projects and other non-commercial uses may be considered where supported by adjacent land use patterns. - All new developments in commercial areas should be supported by an adequate level of street connectivity and other public services. - New developments should strive for a campus like design with well landscaped common space.
+- Planned development projects a considered where supported by adjacent land use patterns. - All new developments in commercial areas should be supported by an adequate level of street connectivity and other public services. - New developments should strive for a campus-like design with well landscaped common space.

-- Commercial services, subject to the zoning ordinance, should be only at a scale to serve the needs of the office development. - Buildings and sites that have access to multiple road frontages should be designed and landscaped to be equally visually pleasing from all view points.
+- Commercial services, subject to the zoning ordinance, should be only at a scale to serve the needs of the office development. - Buildings and sites that have access to multiple road frontages should be designed and landscaped to be equally visually pleasing from all viewpoints.